FrozenGene/tflite/README.md

 If you don't have Flatbuffers compiler(flatc), you could see more instructions about how to build / install: https://github.com/google/flatbuffers

-Use `python3 setup.py sdist bdist_wheel` to build a python package.
+Use `python setup.py sdist bdist_wheel` / `python3 setup.py sdist bdist_wheel` to build a python package depends on your python version.